araujo0608/araujo0608/README.md

 ### Hello!
 I'm Eduardo Araujo Da Silva

-- 🔭 I’m currently working with Coffee ☕
+- 🔭 I’m currently working with IT support 📱
 - 🌱 I’m currently learning JavaScript
-- 🪙 I'm a cryptoinvestor
+- 🪙 I'm an investor and cryptoinvestor
-- 💬 Ask me about programming and data science
+- 💬 Ask me about programming and investments
 - 📫 How to reach me: edu1702ardo@protonmail.com